madellimac/plasma_pmod/DOCUMENTATION/GPS.md

     * The difficulties to monitor signals and registers values.

     * Possible interferences on the main UART and from the main UART.

+***Addendum***

+We are hardly trying to make it working.
+If the additional uart controller work, it could be duplicated and optionnaly added on the other pmod junctions.
+It also could be used for many other projects.

 ----------